 This course prepares the student to come to a basic understanding of the call to holiness of all people.
 Students will study and practice different methods and forms of prayer, study the dogma of the Trinity and the practices of the apostolic, hierarchical church.
-The students will study the dogmas of our Blessed Mother, and her apparitions to develop Marian devotion.
+The students will study the dogmas of our Blessed Mother.
 Students will be exposed to scripture through readings and practicing interpretation.
 All class work and study materials will introduce them to the role of the church and the basic teachings of the Catholic Church as presented in the Catechism of the Catholic Church.